 The gallery is also a great source of culture and history.
 You’ll find that many artifacts on display have a rich historical significance for Two Harbors and its residents.
-Everything in the gallery is homemade.
+Everything in the gallery is homemade and is equally unique.

 - Buy a gift for someone else.
 Gift shopping isn’t easy, especially from

 - Witness the creation process.
 A lot of the time, you can find an artisan or painter displaying their talent through the actual work process.